kartoza/sawps/docs/src/user/manual/data-upload/online-form.md

     ![Introduction/Reintroduction Table and Form](./img/online-form-3.png)

-    1. **Introduction/Reintroduction Table**: The `Introduction/Reintroduction` table displays relevant data in a structured tabular format, making it easy to review and manage the users introduction and reintroduction records.
+    1. **Introduction/Reintroduction Table**: The `Introduction/Reintroduction` table displays relevant data in a structured tabular format, making it easy to review and manage the user's introduction and reintroduction records.

     2. **Edit Icon**: This icon allows the user to edit the data of the row.